 Normandale Lake is a shallow, man-made lake in Bloomington.
-High phosphorus levels fuel algal growth, and an abundance of the invasive aquatic plant curly-leaf pondweed.
-This information led to a multi-faceted approach to improve the health of the lake.
+High phosphorus levels, the nutrient that fuels algae growth, and an abundance of the invasive aquatic plant curly-leaf pondweed led to a multi-faceted approach to improve the health of the lake.

-The District accepted a petition from the City of Bloomington to develop a water quality improvement project to address the water quality problem and improve the health of the lake through the control of curly-leaf pondweed and internal phosphorus loading and to identify watershed best management practices to reduce nutrient loading into the lake.
+The District accepted a petition from the City of Bloomington to develop a water quality improvement project to address improve the health of the lake through the control of curly-leaf pondweed and internal phosphorus loading in Normandale Lake and to identify watershed best management practices to reduce nutrient loading into the lake.
 The District started a feasibility report in 2009 and submitted options for the project to the U.S. Army Corps of Engineers (ACOE) for their preliminary review.
 Water quality monitoring in 2009 revealed an improvement in water quality.
 The District delayed implementation of the project to conduct additional water quality monitoring in 2010 and 2011.

 In 2018, the Nine Mile Creek Watershed District Board of Manager's accepted the engineer's report for the Normandale Lake Water Quality Improvement Project and ordered the project.
 The report identified numerous lake management options as potential solutions to water quality and nuisance biota issues.
-These options included; (1) a lake drawdown, (2) an in-lake alum treatment, (3) herbicide treatment, (4) aquatic macrophyte harvesting, (5) oxygenation system to be implemented in a phased approach.
+These options included; (1) a lake drawdown, (2) an in-lake alum treatment, (3) herbicide treatment, (4) aquatic macrophyte harvesting, (5) oxygenation system.

 The District completed a drawdown of the lake from late-2018 through early 2019.
 The lake drawdown was initiated to reduce the amount of the invasive curly-leaf pondweed in the lake.
-Following the drawdown, an in-lake alum treatment was implemented in May of 2019 to further reduice phosphorus levels.
+Following the drawdown, an in-lake alum treatment to reduce phosphorus levels in the lake was implemented in May 2019.
 Results from plant surveys and turion sampling conducted in 2019 show that the drawdown was effective in controlling curly-leaf pondweed.